 Postpartum Care Plan using InsideTracker

 Okay, back to why InsideTracker is one of my postpartum must-haves.
 After having Thomas, I wanted to stay on top of my health and make sure that I wasn’t neglecting anything that could have long-term implications.
 I also didn’t know what biomarkers could be impacted by breastfeeding, if any.
 InsideTracker provided a great way to develop a postpartum care plan that is tailored to me.
-And it simplifies things, which is great since I’m juggling a lot while working, managing a team and learning this mom thing.
+And it simplifies things, which was great since I was juggling a lot while working, managing a team and learning the mom thing.

 Since many new mamas often neglect their own health and recovery postpartum, this is a GREAT way to help you stay on top of your health.